Bitterness: Life Lesson from the Book of Ruth

 Overcoming bitterness is another life lesson from the Book of Ruth.
 I am getting close to the end of my new book, 10 Life Lessons from the Book of Ruth.
 Here is another excerpt.
 Hope you enjoy it.
 Please leave comments.

-Both of these women(Naomi and Ruth) suffered great loss; however, they reacted differently to those losses.
+Both of these women(Naomi and Ruth) suffered great losses; however, they reacted differently to those losses.
 Naomi became bitter because of what she had lost (Ruth 1:13-20).
 This is Naomi’s whining (murmuring, complaining, groaning) passage.
 Every word out of her mouth was negative and she put the blame squarely on God.
 I think she forgot that God was not the one who told Elimelech to leave Bethlehem and go to Moab.
 Naomi acted as if she had no understanding of the goodness and mercy of God.
 Instead of being bitter at the loss of her family, she should have been counting her blessings (though they may have been few in her eyes).

 We often find ourselves in almost the same frame of mind and heart (sometimes the same) as Naomi.
 Bitterness will take root (Hebrews 12:15) if we allow it.
 When we start looking at God as the enemy and blaming our misfortunes on Him, bitterness will quickly begin to control our lives.
 Even though we may not see bitterness in a person with our naked eye, bitterness will manifest in a number of ways.